-- 247. SCENERY FOR STAGE AND TELEVISION (4).
+- 240. PRODUCTION WORKSHOP (2).
+An activity course providing students with practical experience in the performing of major roles and serving as heads of crews for major campus productions.
+F, W, S, (d/e) - 241.
+PRODUCTION ACTIVITY (1).
+An activity course providing students with practical experience in the performing of minor roles and serving as crew for major campus productions.
+F, W, S, (d/e) - 245.
+COSTUME FOR STAGE AND TELEVISION (4).
+Fundamentals of costume for stage and television, including history of dress in the Western world, and costume construction.
+Concurrent enrollment in Theatre Arts 241 is strongly recommended.
+S(d) - 247.
+SCENERY FOR STAGE AND TELEVISION (4).
 Fundamentals of scenery construction and rigging for stage and television.
-Practical experience in campus theatre and television productions.
-Two hours of lecture and four hours of laboratory per week.
+Concurrent enrollment in Theatre Arts 241 is strongly recommended.
 W(d) - 248.
 LIGHTING FOR STAGE AND TELEVISION (4).
 Fundamentals of lighting for stage and television.
-Practical experience in campus theatre and television productions.
-Two hours of lecture and four hours of laboratory per week.
-S(d) - 255.
-THEATRE STUDIES I (6).
-A team-taught core course exploring the theatre and drama of ancient Greece and Rome, Renaissance Italy, and neoclassical France. - 257.
-THEATRE STUDIES II (6).
-A team-taught core course exploring the theatre and drama of England, Spain, Germany, and the Orient. - 259.
+Concurrent enrollment in Theatre Arts 241 is strongly recommended.
+F(d) - 249.
+SELECTED TOPICS IN DESIGN (4).
+Design principles and application.
+Topic varies with each offering and may include scene design, lighting design, costume design, and design for television.
+S(d) - 259.
 TWENTIETH CENTURY THEATRE (4).
 Modern theatrical styles and movements, from ca. 1880 to the present.
 Study of important modern and contemporary producers and theorists, such as Antoine, Stanislavsky, Artaud, and Grotowsky.
 S(d) - 290.
 SPECIAL TOPICS IN THEATRE (1-4).
 Study of a single topic in drama and theatre, to be determined by the instructor.
 Topic varies each offering. - 297.
 SENIOR PROJECT IN THEATRE ARTS (4).
 Individual projects, to be designed, presented, and discussed within the classroom.
 Students may select projects in the areas of acting, directing, design, scholarly research, or technical theatre.
 Required of every Threatre Arts major.
-Prerequisite: Senior standing and a major in Theatre Arts. - 298.
+Prerequisite: Senior standing and a major in Theatre Arts.
+W(d) - 355.
+THEATRE STUDIES II (6) A team-taught core course exploring the theatre and drama of ancient Greece and Rome, Renaissance Italy, and neoclassical France.
+W(d) - 357.
+THEATRE STUDIES III (6).
+A team-taught core course exploring the theatre and drama of England, Spain, Germany, and the Orient.
+S(d) - 398.
 INDEPENDENT STUDY IN THEATRE ARTS (2, 4).
 Investigation of a single topic, chosen in consultation with a faculty member, culminating in a paper, presentation, or project.
-Prerequisite: consent of instructor and Theatre Arts Chairperson. - 299.
-INDEPENDENT STUDY-EXAMINATION (2).
-Preparation for the comprehensive examination in Theatre Arts.
-Individual readings, with reports before the total group.
-Prerequisite: Senior standing.
+Prerequisite: consent of instructor and Theatre Arts Chairperson.